Faced with an ADR? Read our 11 tips for success

-With increasing numbers of Additional Documentation Requests (ADRs), home health agencies and hospice organizations are required to produce documentation in a timely manner to prevent claims denials or payment delays.
-Did you know that more than 10% of ADRs are denied because organizations don’t submit any documentation at all?
-There are many other reasons why claims are denied, so having a solid understanding of what needs to be done and how to implement best practices in your organization can make all the difference between payment and denial.
+With increasing numbers of Additional Documentation Requests (ADR), home health agencies, and hospice organizations need to produce documentation in a timely manner to prevent claims denials or payment delays.
+There are many reasons why claims are denied, so it’s important to have a solid understanding of ADR.

 Below are 11 tips for success when faced with an ADR: